AnkitGamit007/library-management-System/README.md

-This a project to develop a librery management system tht helps the manager to record the borrowed books and their returning time limit.
+This a project to develop a library management system tht helps the manager to record the borrowed books and their returning time limit.